4 - Introduction to emissions accounting

 K3: Statistical data, extrapolated data and approximate data are framed, justified, and their use is limited.

-L3: The share of emissions resulting from a calculation using emission factors with specific and non-specific spend-based ratios is reported.
-The use of non-specific spend-based ratios is justified, if not excluded.
-The organization has developed specific emission factors for key categories.
+L3: The share of emissions resulting from a calculation via emission factors expressed as specific and non-specific spend-based emission factors is reported.
+The use of non-specific spend-based emission factors is justified, or even excluded.
+The organisation has developed specific emission factors for key categories.

 M: Uncertainties

-M3: The organization must qualify and quantify uncertainties for all direct emissions and significant indirect emissions of the Bilan Carbone®.
-The organization determines the uncertainty of activity data and emission factors according to 5 characteristics (technical, geographic, temporal representativeness, completeness, and reliability).
+M3: The organisation shall qualify and quantify the uncertainties for all direct emissions and significant indirect emissions of the Bilan Carbone®.
+The organisation determines the uncertainty of activity data and emission factors according to 5 characteristics (technical, geographical and temporal representativeness, completeness, and reliability).

 N: Emissions profile